-The 6 most innovative winter coats of 2019
+I tried the most innovative coats of 2019.
+Here are the best

-Outerwear designers are tasked with creating coats that live up to the elements—a job that is only getting harder as extreme weather conditions become more frequent and winters get worse in many parts of the world.
+Outerwear designers are tasked with creating coats that can stand up to the elements—a job that is only getting harder as extreme weather conditions become more frequent and winters get worse in many parts of the world.
 These design teams are often the first in the fashion industry to incorporate novel tech and materials, and 2019 saw many innovative new approaches hit the market.

-Every year, I scour the apparel industry for best new outerwear, and then test whether they live up to their promises.
+Every year, I scour the apparel industry for the most ambitious new outerwear and then test whether the pieces live up to their ambition.
 This year, my list includes six thoughtfully designed coats for both men and women.
-Some contain new technologies, like a pocket that blocks out cell-phone signals to let you enjoy your hike in peace, or new waterproof fabrics that are ultra-breathable.
+Some contain new technologies, such as a pocket that blocks out cell-phone signals to let you enjoy your hike in peace, or new waterproof fabrics that are ultrabreathable.
 My favorites put a special focus on the environment: One, created by startup Askov Finlayson, is both recyclable and “climate positive.”
 Meanwhile, coats from Lululemon and Canada Goose adapt to different weather conditions and the passage of time, respectively.
 It’s getting cooler—so if you’re in the market for a new coat, see my list below.

 Designed for adaptability